 Initial statements can be developed by the program team and used to direct collaborator identification or recruitment.
 Alternatively, statements can be developed or refined with collaborators.
-Although consensus may not be attainable, the process to shape the values, mission, and vision should be inclusive and achieve as much alignment as possible.
+Although consensus may not be attainable, the process to shape the values, mission, and vision should achieve as much alignment as possible.